cmur2/chef-openvpn/README.md

 The recipe also generates a `ccd` (client config directory) and populates it with per-client information found in the data_bag mentioned above.
 Supported data_bag keys:

-* ifconfig-push: value is the ifconfig to push (varies between point-to-point and bridged modes!)
+* `'ifconfig-push'`: value is the ifconfig to push (varies between point-to-point and bridged modes!)
-* push: value is either an array of push directives or a single push directive as a string
+* `'push'`: value is either an array of push directives or a single push directive as a string
-* push-reset: if true places a push-reset in the client config
+* `'push-reset'`: if true places a push-reset in the client config
-* iroute: value is either an array of routes to announce or a single route as a string
+* `'iroute'`: value is either an array of routes to announce or a single route as a string

 Example data_bag: